rvral-nxrd/video-transcoder/README.md

 ## 🤝 Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you’d like to change.
+Or, fork the project and build a better one, please, I beg you.

 ---